-If you aim at nothing, you're destined to hit it.
+If you aim at 'nothing', you're destined to hit it.

-When you take the time to study your audience persona carefully, determine exactly what they're feeding on, and match the content to it, your results will improve dramatically.
+When you take the time to study your audience persona(s) carefully, determine exactly what they're feeding on, and match the content to it, your results will improve dramatically.
 Not only will you get more hook-ups, but they'll be from the type of the customer species you're after.
 If you sell luxury apartments in Downtown Vancouver to foreign investors, don't write so that a buyer interested in horse property in Cloverdale will ever come across your content online.